sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnxruntime/ortvalue_doc.rst

 Static method `from_dlpack` creates :epkg:`C_OrtValue` from a DLPack stucture.
 Everytime one of these methods is used, the previous container loses ownership to the next one.
 Only this one must be used.
-It becomes responsibles for the data deletion.
+It becomes responsible for the data deletion.

 .. runpython::
     :showcode: